More recipes for Norwegian sentences

 By the way: Did you notice how the question breaks with the all important V2 rule for sentences.

-See also Golara’s screencast and blogpost on V2 The most important exceptions are questions and imperative sentences. …And in first place - Questions Questions that do NOT begin with a “spørrepronomen” or question pronoun (who, what, where, why etc), always have the Verb as FIRST word in the sentence.
+Questions that do NOT begin with a “spørrepronomen” or question pronoun (who, what, where, why etc), always have the verb as FIRST word in the sentence.

 Blir det mat snart?